zduputel/sacpy/README.md

 sacobj3=sacobj1-sacobj2
 sacobj3=sacobj1*sacobj2
 ```
-(data in sacobj3 will be the sum, substraction and multiplication of sacobj1 and sacobj2).
+(data points in sacobj3 will be the sum, substraction and multiplication of sacobj1 and sacobj2).

 ###Time integration
 To perform time-integration, you can use: